 Parents of the groom would follow either together as a couple or escorted separately by an usher, son, or other option, & are seated on the right side.

 Next, the officiant & groom will enter – sometimes from a side entrance if they don’t want to come down the same aisle as everyone else.
-Also, if desired the groomsman can come out with them, all as a lined up group.
+We prefer them to enter down the center aisle.
+Also, if desired the groomsman can come out with them, all as a lined-up group.

 (Optional) Ring bearers & flower girls are not required in a wedding processional, but if you decide to add little ones to your order then the ring bearer would walk down before the flower girl.